 Comparable benefits and required customer participation in the cost of services must be applied to the cost of all training services before VR funds are used.

 The customer must contact the school and apply for financial aid.
-No VR funds can be used to pay for training unless VR and the customer have made maximum efforts to secure grants and/or other assistance to pay for the training.
-Verification of application for financial aid must be included in customer's case file.
+No VR funds can be used to pay for training until VR and the customer have made maximum efforts to secure grants and/or other assistance to pay for the training.
+Verification of application for available financial aid and/or verification of financial aid awardmust be included in the customer's case file.

 The following comparable benefits options can be selected to document the use of comparable benefits when service records, IPEs, and Closure Services pages are developed in RHW: